caltechlibrary/cl-js/gallery/builder-widget.md

 # Introducing the Builder Widget

-The [Builder Widget](https://feeds.library.caltech.edu/widgets/builder-widget.html) is a tool for embedding feeds.library.caltech.edu content.
+The [Builder Widget](builder-widget.html) is a tool for embedding https://feeds.library.caltech.edu content.
 It generates CSS, HTML and JavaScript for embedding in your own webpage.
 Feeds provides content for groups and individuals in the various Caltech Library repositories.
 The data is bibliographic and collection related.
 The Builder Widget lets you choose the source